 The solution was to split Aurora into two PCBs; Board A being the main part of the power supply and Board B taking care of mains protection and filtering.

 I made use of the reinforcing plate that's underneath the original transformer.
 The size of board B is the same size as this plate.
-I simply added four M3 mounting holes.
-This all provides for a very tidy and cost-effective solution that requires minimal reworking of existing wires, etc.
+I simply added four M3 mounting holes and christened it V01, LOL.
+Whatever, this all provides for a very tidy and cost-effective solution that requires minimal reworking of existing wires, etc.

 Also note the test points allowing for easy checking of all voltages.